SmartsquareGmbH/squit/README.md

 ## Project structure

 Projects are structured in arbitrarily deep folders.
-The plugin expects the root to be in the `src/test` folder.
+The plugin expects the root to be in the `src/test` folder per default.

 A single test is represented by one leaf folder.
 That folder **must** contain: